 How do I fix it in my own Kalshi bot?

-Resolve fill price from GET /fills?order_id= as a volume-weighted average across partial fills, track each fill's is_taker flag for correct fees, and fall back to the limit price only as a last resort with an explicit warning.
-Add a daily per-record drift check with a +/-10 cent tolerance that pages a human on any anomaly.
+Resolve fill price from GET /portfolio/fills?order_id= as a volume-weighted average across count_fp and yes_price_dollars, track each fill's is_taker flag for correct fees, and fall back to the limit price only as a last resort with an explicit warning.
+Add a daily per-record drift check that pages a human on any anomaly.